AcrNischal/AcrNischal/README.md

 ---

 ### About Me
-What's up?
-I'm Nishchal, a 20-year-old computer engineering major who enjoys web and app development.
-My knowledge base in computer science and various programming languages is intact, and I constantly seek to upgrade my skills.
-I like to phrase it as a coding Nobita who is curious about everything (without the need of Doraemon’s tools, LOL!).
+Hello, I’m Nishchal, a computer engineering student who enjoys building web and mobile applications.
+I have a good understanding of computer science fundamentals and programming, and I’m always eager to learn new things and improve myself as a developer.

 ### Skills
 <p>